Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Introduction

 \section{Introduction}

-Anomaly detection has received widespread attention in diverse domains, such as industrial defect inspection \cite{MVTec, PaDiM, PatchSVDD, SPADE} and medical lesion detection \cite{KDAD, DRA}.
-Most of previous anomaly detection methods \cite{GANomaly, ALAD, AnoGAN, fast-AnoGAN, GAN1, GAN2, RandNet, SSIM, AutoEncoder2, AutoEncoder3, deepSVDD, FCDD, PatchSVDD, Geom, DeepKNN, SPADE, PaDiM, PaDiM1} are unsupervised and pay much attention to normal samples while overlooking the anomalies, because it is difficult to collect all kinds of anomalies.
-However, learning only from normal samples may cause the discriminative performance of the model to be insufficient.
-Without efficient discriminability, the detector's generalization ability will be limited, and a lot of false negatives and false positives can be induced, especially for those unseen anomalies.
-As illustrated in Figure\ref{fig:activation}(a), without anomalies, the decision boundaries are generally implicit and are not discriminative enough.
+Anomaly detection (AD) has received widespread attention in diverse domains, such as industrial defect inspection \cite{MVTec, PaDiM, PatchSVDD, SPADE} and medical lesion detection \cite{KDAD, DRA}.
+Most previous anomaly detection methods \cite{GANomaly, SSIM, PatchSVDD, DeepKNN, SPADE, PaDiM, MSFD, CFLOW, FastFlow, DRAEM, STAD, DifferNet, PANDA} are unsupervised and pay much attention to normal samples while inadvertently overlooking anomalies, because it is difficult to collect sufficient and all kinds of anomalies.
+However, learning only from normal samples may limit the discriminability of the AD models \cite{FCDD, DRA}.
+As illustrated in Figure \ref{fig:activation}(a), without anomalies, the decision boundaries are generally implicit and not discriminative enough.
 The \emph{insufficient discriminability} issue is a common issue in unsupervised anomaly detection due to the lack of knowledge about anomalies.
-To address this issue, anomalies should be exploited as possible, fortunately, a few labeled anomalies are usually available in real-world applications.
+In fact, a few anomalies are usually available in real-world applications, which can be exploited effectively to address or alleviate this issue.

-Recently, methods which can be called semi-supervised AD \cite{SAD, HSC} or AD with outlier exposure \cite{OE, OE2} begin to focus on those available anomalies.
-These methods attempt to learn knowledge from anomalies by one-class classification with anomalies as negative samples \cite{SAD, HSC} or by supervised binary classification \cite{OE, OE2}.
+Recently, methods that can be called semi-supervised AD \cite{SAD, HSC, DevNet} or AD with outlier exposure \cite{OE, OE2} begin to focus on those available anomalies.
+These methods attempt to learn knowledge from anomalies by one-class classification with anomalies as negative samples \cite{SAD, HSC} or by supervised binary classification \cite{OE, OE2} or by utilizing the deviation loss to optimize one anomaly scoring network \cite{DevNet}.
 They show a fact that the detection performance can be improved significantly even with a few anomalies.
 However, the known anomalies can't represent all kinds of anomalies.
-These methods may be biased by the known anomalies and fail to generalize to unseen anomalies.
-Thus, our purpose in this paper is to learn a more discriminative anomaly detection model by exploiting a few anomalies effectively with the objective to improve detection performance on known anomalies and generalize well to unseen anomalies.
+These methods may be biased by the known anomalies and fail to generalize to unseen anomalies (see Figure \ref{fig:feature_tsne}).